haohsin0303/COMS-6111-Project-1/README.md

 The project's internal design is composed of several modules that are responsible for different aspects of the query modification process.
 The main components of the project are:

 1. `main.py`: This module is used to run the whole program.
 It performs all validation checks when user enters the program parameters, conducts the google search requests with the parameters, and handles all the output printed to the console.
-2. `FormatSearchResultUtil.py`: This module is responsible for formatting the search result from google search engine API.
+2. `FormatSearchResultUtil.py`: This module is responsible for formatting the search result from google search engine API and executing a full search of the url body when the iteration count exceeds 5.
 3. `AugmentQueryUtil.py`: This module implements the TF-IDF and Rocchio algorithm; and orders the result with the highest scores.
-We use sklearn to help us with the TF-IDF vector calculation.
+We use sklearn to support with the TF-IDF vector calculation and cosine similarity to select the highest valued words.

 ## Detailed Description
 > A detailed description of your query-modification method (this is the core component of the project); this description should cover all important details of how you select the new keywords to add in each round, as well as of how you determine the query word order in each round

 We first calculate the importance of words in these documents using the TF-IDF algorithm, which is implemented using the sklearn library.
 The TF-IDF algorithm assigns each word in the document a weight that reflects its importance.

 We then use the Rocchio algorithm to identify the important terms to be added to the original query.
 The Rocchio algorithm takes the TF-IDF weights of the words in the relevant and non-relevant documents and generates a new query vector by combining the original query vector with the weighted sum of the relevant and non-relevant document vectors.
+We set the alpha, beta, and gamma parameters used for the Rocchio algorithm to 1.0, 0.75, and 0.15 respectively.
+These values were determined based on Stanford's NLP Rocchio algorithm recommendations [1].

 Once we have identified the new query terms, we apply finalizing processing steps to help narrow the search results.
 First, if the new query terms have words that are the plural or singular versions of the initial query, we remove it since it does not provide additional context to the desired query.
+Second, if any of the highest word scores are deemed really low (i.e. < 0.0001), we stop augmenting the query and return the unable to augment query summary.
-Second, if the weighted scores of the two new query terms have a cosine similarity that is not similar to the original query, we check to see which ordering of the two new query terms is found in all of the short summaries.
+Third, if the weighted scores of the two new query terms have a cosine similarity that is not similar to the original query, we check to see which ordering of the two new query terms is found in all of the short summaries.
 We check if the combined new query terms are found in the summary of the search results.
 If so, we return.
 If not, we swap the new query terms and perform the same check.
 Otherwise, we check to see which word has the highest similarity and return that word alone.